 Lesson to You: Facebook posts of travel blogger friends only tell a small part of the whole story.

-I don’t say this to get sympathy, but the days are much longer than most people realize.
-If you’re on a blogger trip, it’s not uncommon to have a solid schedule of activities starting at 8:00 am running through until 10:00 pm.
+I don’t say this to get sympathy.
+But the days are much longer than most people realize.
+If you’re on a blog trip, it’s not uncommon to have a schedule of activities starting at 8:00 am running through until 10:00 pm.

-Lesson to You: You may have to pay for your vacation, but you also get the freedom to enjoy it so take advantage of it.
+Lesson to You: You may have to pay for your vacation, but you also get the freedom to enjoy it.

-Last year, I was fortunate enough to cycle the Iron Curtain Trail across Finland.
+I was fortunate enough to cycle the Iron Curtain Trail across Finland.
 It was an 18-day 1350 km long trip!
-It was truly the trip of a lifetime, but making it happen took several months.
+Moreover it was truly the trip of a lifetime, but making it happen took several months.

-Lesson to You: In any business there is so much behind the scenes stuff you never see.
+Lesson to You: In any business, there is so much behind the scenes stuff you never see.
 Nothing is rarely as easy as it appears to be.
-An overnight successes is ten years in the making.
+Overnight success is ten years in the making.
 Tom Clancy, author

 Confession 4: Blog Posts Take a Really Really Long Time to Write

 I had never calculated how long it took for me to write a blog post Until I took a productivity course and started tracking how long it takes.